Jeff Beck is my favourite rock guitarist of all time. He squeezed more beauty out of six strings than anyone else I can think of.

 Album review: Gary Moore, Wild Frontier (1987)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 8, 1987 By Steve Newton "What are your favourite bands?"
+ORIGINALLY PUBLISHED ON MAY 8, 1987 By Steve Newton "What are your favourite bands?"
 I get asked that a lot, and it's a tough question.
 For someone who listens to a lot of different records, favourite bands come and go.
 But for me, probably the most endearing rock group is Thin Lizzy.
-And it's not just because … Continue reading Album review: Gary Moore, Wild Frontier (1987)
+And it's not just because their music was so … Continue reading Album review: Gary Moore, Wild Frontier (1987)

 Pandora’s Box conjures vivid memories of Aerosmith in the seventies

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC .12, 1991 By Steve Newton This scribbler’s teenage memories are filled with happy thoughts of Aerosmith, the best thing from Boston since Bobby Orr.
-There’s the time me and some pals hijacked somebody’s dad’s car and travelled down to Seattle’s Kingdome to join 60,000 other maniacs for a … Continue reading Pandora’s Box conjures vivid memories of Aerosmith in the seventies
+ORIGINALLY PUBLISHED ON DEC .12, 1991 By Steve Newton This scribbler’s teenage memories are filled with happy thoughts of Aerosmith, the best thing from Boston since Bobby Orr.
+There’s the time me and some pals hijacked somebody’s dad’s car and travelled down to Seattle’s Kingdome to join 60,000 other maniacs for a show on the … Continue reading Pandora’s Box conjures vivid memories of Aerosmith in the seventies

 That time Tal Wilkenfeld told me about her switching from guitar to bass